 - Remove contact lenses, jewelry, and dentures before surgery.

 Pedricktown Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Offer a Variety of Surgical Treatments

 If you need oral surgery or require information on the types of procedures we perform, contact the Pedricktown oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons.
 Our experienced team offers procedures to address a variety of issues with the mouth.
 For patients in the Pedricktown area, we can provide the needed treatment at our Woolwich office.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.